wojtryb/Shortcut-Composer/README.md

   - darken,
   - lighten

-### (`Mouse trackers`):
+### (`Cursor trackers`):
-Mouse tracker is a value-switching action, active while the key is pressed.
+Cursor tracker is a value-switching action, active while the key is pressed.
 It tracks the mouse position to change the value of single krita property.
 Tracker can be attached to horizontal axis, vertical axis or both.
+Cursor is meant only to be hovered, mouse buttons are not supported.

 - ### Scroll isolated layers
   Scrolls the layers by sliding the cursor vertically.
 Can be used for picking the active layer and analizing the layer stack.
 While the key is pressed, isolates the active layer to give better preview of which layer is active.